• Skip to main content

 Circa 1836, David Levy Yulee joins the Florida Territory’s Legislative Council.
 He owns a sugar cane plantation near Fernandina, just north of Jacksonville.
 He begins to secure federal and state land grants to fund a railroad connecting the Atlantic Ocean to the Gulf.
 Citing the danger of ships passing through the Florida Keys and saving three days’ passage convinces the government.
 The fact that Yulee stands to make a fortune does not come up.

-Just months later, Union ships destroy the ports of Cedar Key and Fernandina, cutting an important Confederate supply route.
+Just months later, Union ships destroyed the ports of Cedar Key and Fernandina, cutting an important Confederate supply route.

 The 27th state.